 Several tools were used in \cite{DG} to classify all the situations when $L$ has order two and $B$ is a differential operator of arbitrary order.
 They include, among other things, the so called Darboux processes, the so called ad-conditions, as well as a careful study of the monodromy properties of $L$.
 The main surprise was the observation that the rational solutions of the Korteweg-deVries equation play a important role in half of the cases found in \cite{DG}.
 The role of its master symmetries was observed in a later paper \cite{ZM}.

-The case when $k$ is a discrete variable and thus B is a difference operator, as in the case of the classical orthogonal polynomials, was considered in a series of papers \cite{GH1,GH2,GHH4,GHH3}, where the Darboux process was applied to either the semi-infinite or doubly infinite banded matrix $B$ to obtain the Krall polynomials or functions that extend them.
+The case when $k$ is a discrete variable and B is a second order difference operator, as in the case of the classical orthogonal polynomials, was considered in a series of papers \cite{GH1,GH2,GHH4,GHH3}, where the Darboux process was applied to either the semi-infinite or doubly infinite banded matrix $B$ to obtain the Krall polynomials or functions that extend them.
 Here the role of the KdV equation is taken up by nonlinear evolutions such as the Toda flows.
 The appearance of these integrable isospectral systems when $B$ is a differential or a difference operator came about in these papers by using the full power of the Darboux process (see also \cite{HP,PTesis}).

-An early paper by M. Reach, \cite{R}, based on his UC Berkeley thesis $1987$, deals with applying the Darboux process to the operator $L$, as in \cite{DG}, but allowing $B$ to be a difference recursion of arbitrary order.
+Two earlier papers by M. Reach \cite{R1,R}, based on his UC Berkeley thesis $1987$, deal with applying the Darboux process to the second order operator $L$, as in \cite{DG}, but allowing $B$ to be a difference recursion of arbitrary order.
 Just as in \cite{DG} this leads to increasing orders in the recursion relation given by $B$.
 See also \cite{GUKKM,KM} where one has a similar situation.

 This is not the place to review in detail the developments just mentioned, and we just recall the very important contributions by G. Wilson, \cite{W1,W2}, A. Kasman and M. Rothstein, \cite{KR}, as well as those of B. Bakalov, E. Horozov and M. Yakimov, \cite{BHY1,BHY2,BHY3}.
 More references can be found in \cite{G8,G6,HK}.